 When birth injuries happen in Illinois, it’s important that the legal rights of the children and parents suffering from such injuries are upheld.

-SOME BIRTH INJURIES IN ILLINOIS SEEM AWFUL BUT ARE ULTIMATELY MINOR
+SOME ILLINOIS BIRTH INJURY CASES SEEM AWFUL BUT ARE ULTIMATELY MINOR

 While some birth complications are not related to medical negligence – maternal infections and birth defects can cause unavoidable problems – many are caused by a preventable birth injury.